Shedhappens/testrepo/design-rules.md

-design rule number 1 from #1
+design rule number 1 from #1 issue